Frozen (Madonna song): Music video

 Directed by British artist Chris Cunningham, the music video for "Frozen" was filmed at Cuddeback Lake in the Mojave Desert in California during January 7–11, 1998.
+It was shot by cinematographer Darius Khondji.
 In an interview with Kurt Loder on the set of the video, Madonna described herself as a "mystical creature in the desert".
 It was inspired by the 1996 film The English Patient and Martha Graham's work.
 The music video premiered on February 16, 1998, on MTV at 4 p.m.
 The black dress Madonna wears on the video was designed by Jean Paul Gaultier.
 In an interview with MTV News, Cunningham stated about his work with Madonna that she became interested in working with him after seeing his Aphex Twin-directed music video, "Come to Daddy" (1997).

 Madonna stated that she and her team initially thought of filming the video in Iceland, as the idea of the video was to go someplace cold with snow, but decided against the idea.
 She said she thought:

 The video introduces a sober, contemplative Madonna, revealing a mature mysticism.
-It begins with the camera skimming along a cracked, desiccated desert floor, and within seconds Madonna appears, hovering just above the ground in the distance.
+It begins with the camera skimming along a cracked, desiccated desert floor, and within seconds Madonna appears, dressed in black and sporting dark hair, hovering just above the ground in the distance.
 Her hands are covered with mehndi and an Om symbol on one palm.
 In the video, she slowly gestures and sways her arms towards the sky, desperately pleading to her cold lover cited in the song.
 At one point, she falls backward, hits the ground, and transforms into a flock of large, dark birds.
 Later, she transforms into a black dog.
 Three Madonnas also appear walking and crawling amidst the desert throughout the video.
 As the song progresses, the sky darkens, and the singer levitates from the ground.
 Her form then changes to a shiny black liquid, which runs along the desert floor and appears to be absorbed by the tattooed hands of another version of herself, curled up on the crenellated ground.
 The video ends with a desperate and melancholy Madonna.